Wednesday, February 8, 2012

 Second Game, Second Turn: SAW II (2005)

-After the financial success of SAW, a sequel was quickly green-lit despite James Wan not being present back to direct.
+After the financial success of SAW (2004), a sequel was quickly green-lit despite James Wan not being present back to direct.
 Instead, the job landed on Darren Lynn Bousman, someone I would like to call a splatter genius for his rock splatter musical REPO!
 The Genetic Opera!
+(2008).

-Now, the job of doing a sequel to something as clever and original as SAW is chancy; repeat what the original already done might end up dull while trying another approach might set off criticisms.
-Thus, warping the mythos into something easier to understand as the killer's already identified may not be the sharpest choice, but as a big rule of sequels to outdo the original (which, by far, only a few handfuls had done that, and when I said handfuls I meant only one: 28 Weeks Later), it's one kind of chance these people are willing to wager on.
+Now, the job of doing a sequel to something as clever and original as SAW is chancy; repeat what the original already done might end up with a dull new entry, while trying another approach might set off criticisms.
+Thus, warping the mythos into something easier to understand as the killer's already identified may not be the sharpest choice, but as a big rule of sequels to outdo the original, it's one kind of chance these people are willing to wager on.

-To be fair, the plot is more elaborate as a thriller; instead of focusing on a puzzling predicament, SAW II furnished a more slasher-like storyline, where in eight captives must find the antidotes for the nerve agent they're breathing through elaborate traps in order to live long enough until the rigged doors open.
+To be fair, the plot is more elaborate as a thriller; instead of focusing on a puzzling predicament within a controlled space, SAW II furnished a more slasher-like storyline where eight captives must find the antidotes for the nerve agent they're breathing in through elaborate traps in order to live long enough until the rigged doors open.
 Of course, knowing Jigsaw, these traps are often deadly and the pressure of dying from the gas eventually sets some folks to start killing the others.

 All the while, we get to know who the killer is: a cancer weakened engineer by the name of John Kramer.
-What is interesting about this is that despite being the mastermind for this set-piece, John spends the entire time being held in place and being intimidated by Detective Eric Matthews while people continues to get hurt or die.
-At that, a good portions was concentrated on John became Jigsaw as well as his reasons for kidnapping Eric's son Daniel, who is one of this game's participants.
+What is interesting about this is that despite being the mastermind for this set-piece, John spends the entire time being held in place and intimidated by Detective Eric Matthews while people continues to get hurt or die.
+At that, a good portion of the story is concentrated on how John became Jigsaw as well as his reasons for kidnapping Eric's son Daniel, who is one of this game's participants.

-So far, the torture porn nature of the latter films is still absent here, save the truly cringing "Needle Room" scene where a player is tossed into a pile of discarded syringes to find a bottle of antidote tossed in.
-(A nod to Suspiria's own razor wire room) Aforementioned, the film took more of a slasher film structure with instead of being chased by a killer with a handheld weapon, the traps are the killers and there's at least one for each victim.
-The traps aren't anything as messy or as torturous as does from the latter films, relying more on quick-play fatalities such as shootings and burnings.
-In fact, I see at least one or two nods to slasher/giallo flicks here, such as the peephole shooting being a clever wink in the eye to Dario's crazy masterpiece Opera.
+So far, the torture porn nature of the latter films is still absent here, save the truly cringing "Needle Room" scene where a player is tossed into a pile of discarded syringes to find a bottle of antidote.
+(A nod to Suspiria (1977)'s own razor wire room) Aforementioned, the film took more of a slasher film structure only instead of being chased by a killer with a handheld weapon, the traps are the killers and there's at least one for each victim.
+The traps aren't anything messy or lingeringly torturous, relying more on quick-play fatalities such as shootings and burnings.
+In fact, I see at least one or two nods to slasher/giallo flicks here, such as the peephole shooting being a clever wink to Dario's crazy masterpiece Opera (1987).

-And so starts a series of unfortunate events that leads one sequel to another, SAW II's decent take on a survival thriller marks the franchise creative take.
-Though, whether this stroke continues or not is, uh... uncertain.
+All in all, SAW II's decent take on a survival thriller marks the series' creative take.
+Though, whether this stroke continues or not is uncertain...

 1 male gets a nailed death mask clamped over his head